kiebel/wp-teachpress/readme.txt

 4. Go in the backend to Courses->Settings and click on "Update to ....".

 == Upgrade Notice ==
-= 2.0.1 =
+= 2.0.5 =
-teachpress 2.0 uses a brand new database structure, so save your database before upgrading!
+If you have installed teachpress with version 2.0.0 or higher, check if is the table teachpress_pub in your database!

 == Screenshots ==
 1. Add publication menu